janwilmake/dorm-xlogin/README.md

 - Secure login via X OAuth
 - User managment via dorm (powered by [outerbase](https://outerbase.com))
-- Stripe payment processing (powered by [stripeflare](https://github.com/janwilmake/stripeflare))

-Use this boilerplate fore easy creation of apps with subscribers or features behind one-time payment.
+Use this boilerplate fore easy creation of apps that require X login

 To use this: